 Rena Jones, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) as a postdoctoral fellow in September 2012, and was promoted to a Research Fellow in early 2014.
 Dr. Jones’ research focuses on environmental exposures and the application and validation of spatial-analytical approaches for epidemiologic studies.
 She received a B.S. in biology from the University of Massachusetts and M.S. and Ph.D. degrees in epidemiology from the University at Albany, SUNY School of Public Health.
 Her doctoral dissertation investigated health risks associated with ambient outdoor particulate matter and the validity of spatial imputation methods for GIS-based exposure assessment.
 She is currently involved in several OEEB projects and DCEG collaborations.
 Under the mentorship of OEEB senior investigator Dr.Mary Ward, and the direction of OEEB investigator Dr. Laura Beane Freeman, she is conducting research on multiple environmental exposures and cancer risk.
 Working with OEEB Chief Dr. Debra Silverman, Dr. Jones is also co-principal investigator of a study of outdoor particulate air pollution and lung cancer risk.
 She is a member of the International Society for Environmental Epidemiology, the International Society of Exposure Science, and the American College of Epidemiology, and is past President of the Society for Epidemiologic Research Student and Postdoctoral Committee.
 She is the recipient of an NCI Sallie Rosen Kaplan fellowship, an NCI Director’s Career Development Innovation award, and the DCEG Fellows Award for Research Excellence.

-Catherine Lerro, M.P.H., joined the Occupational and Environmental Epidemiology Branch (OEEB) in August, 2013 as a predoctoral fellow within the Yale-NCI Cooperative Graduate Training Program in cancer epidemiology.
-Ms. Lerro received her B.A. her in public health studies from Johns Hopkins University in Baltimore, Maryland, and her M.P.H. in chronic disease epidemiology from Yale University in New Haven, Connecticut.
-She was previously a summer fellow at NCI and wrote her master’s thesis under the mentorship of Michael B. Cook, Ph.D., investigator, HREB, and Katherine A. McGlynn, Ph.D., M.P.H., Deputy Chief of HREB.
-Ms. Lerro also spent two years working as an epidemiologist at the American Cancer Society in Atlanta, Georgia.
-She is now working with Laura Beane Freeman, Ph.D., investigator, OEEB, to analyze pesticides and cancer risk in the Agricultural Health Study.
+Catherine Lerro, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) in August, 2013 as a predoctoral fellow within the Yale-NCI Cooperative Graduate Training Program in cancer epidemiology.
+She became a postdoctoral fellow in December 2015, after successfully defending her dissertation.
+Dr. Lerro received her B.A. in public health studies from Johns Hopkins University in Baltimore, Maryland, her M.P.H. in chronic disease epidemiology from Yale University in New Haven, Connecticut, and her Ph.D. in environmental epidemiology from Yale.
+She was previously a summer fellow at NCI and wrote her master’s thesis under the mentorship of Michael B. Cook, Ph.D., and Katherine A. McGlynn, Ph.D., M.P.H.
+Dr. Lerro also spent two years working as an epidemiologist at the American Cancer Society in Atlanta, Georgia.
+She is working with Laura Beane Freeman, Ph.D., investigator, OEEB, examining agricultural exposures and cancer risk in men and women.

 Amy Moore, Ph.D., joined the Occupational and Environmental Epidemiology Branch (OEEB) in January 2015.
 Dr. Moore received her Ph.D. in epidemiology from the University of Washington, Seattle, in 2014.
 Working with Dr. Daniel A. Enquobahrie, her dissertation was a candidate single nucleotide polymorphism (SNP) study of cardiovascular and metabolic risk factors in young adults of the Jerusalem Perinatal Study.
 During her predoctoral studies, she was a fellow in Reproductive, Perinatal, and Pediatric Epidemiology where she studied genetic and epigenetic risk factors for a variety of outcomes and became interested in the developmental origins of health and disease.
 Dr. Moore’s research interests include genetic epidemiology, epigenetics, and the developmental origins of chronic diseases.
 Under the direction of Sonja Berndt, Pharm.D., Ph.D., investigator, OEEB, Dr. Moore examines genetic risk factors for prostate cancer, non-Hodgkin lymphoma, and obesity, including the role of mitochondrial DNA copy number in prostate cancer risk in the Prostate, Lung, Colorectal, and Ovarian (PLCO) Screening Trial.